techtosin/alx-low_level_programming/0x14-bit_manipulation/README.md

-The project it's all about binary
+This project it's all about bit manipulation